NiranJosh101/mlops_basic_project/README.md

 python app.py
 ```

-Then open your browser or API tool and POST to `http://localhost:5000/predict`
+* Then open your browser or API tool and:

+* Visit http://localhost:5000/train to trigger the full model training pipeline.

+* After that, you can POST to http://localhost:5000/predict to get predictions.
 ---

 ## 🧠 What I Learned